 Bounce Back Program

 One of the many programs that CMHA provides is the Bounce Back program.
 A free, self-guided program that is grounded in cognitive-behavioral therapy (CBT) practices, this program aims to help those aged 15+ to develop skills to help support their mental health.

 By developing productive and healthy coping mechanisms to manage low moods, mild to moderate depression and anxiety, stress or worry, this program helps to give people the tools to monitor their own mental health for their entire lives.

-For more information on Bounce Back, how it works, and what you need to do to get started, visit their website by clicking on the button below.
+For more information on Bounce Back, how it works, and what you need to do to get started, visit the CMHA website.